AstraZeneca/runnable/docs/concepts/secrets-implementations/dot-env.md

 secret_name=secret_value#Any comment that you want to pass
 ```

-Please note that, we do not strip any spaces after or before anything as they could be part of your secret.

 Any content after ```#``` is considered a comment and ignored.

 A exception would be raised if the secret naming does not follow these standards.

-### Todo

-- [] Allow json strings as secret values